dragan-nikolic/vscode-copilot/mexico/SETUP.md

 1. Launch Unity Hub
 2. Click "Add" and select this project folder
-3. Open the project with Unity 2021.3 LTS or newer
+3. Open the project with Unity 6.3

 ### 2. Install Required Packages